devitocodespro/Rice-Workshop-2022/README.md

 You can edit the generated file and test your changes through the "JIT backdoor" -- a mechanism in Devito that allows users and developers to test their hacks directly without having to interfere with the Devito compiler.
-So, make your edits, save the file, and re-run as:
+Make your edits, save the file, and re-run via:

 ```
 DEVITO_JIT_BACKDOOR=1 python run.py -d 412 423 476 -tn 200